vinhub/fireworks/README.md

 # fireworks
-Seattle Fireworks - from Redmond Labs.
+Fireworks - from Redmond Labs.
 Create your own animated fireworks greeting and share it with your friends!

 ## Credits:
   * Original fireworks code: